mliszcz/msc-thesis/presentations/defense/defense.md

 * Built with *Web Components*:
     * *Custom Elements*, *HTML Imports*, *Shadow DOM*,
-    * Each widget is a self contained entity,
+    * each widget is a self contained entity,
-    * Widgets may be loaded on demand,
+    * widgets may be loaded on demand,

 * Available widgets:
     * `tangojs-label`